m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

   * double-`flatMap` (`flatMap { _.flatMap {... }}` or `flatMap { _.map { ... } }`) is sometimes a sign you should be using a monad transformer.
 Alternatively, if you're struggling to combine stacks of effects and nest `flatMap`s correctly, consider using a free coproduct approach instead.
  * `map(_.map(...))` (or similarly with flatMap) probably indicates you should be using a monad transformer
- * if a parameter is passed down untouched through several layers of function calls it might be better for those functions to return Reader
- * if you pass a "secondary" parameter in and out (by returning tuples) of a series of functions it might be better for those functions to return State
  * if a bunch of functions have "secondary" return values that are merged to be the "secondary" return value of their parent it might be better for them to return Writer
  * if you're foldLefting with a secondary state value that functions like any of the above types that's probably better expressed as foldMapA
  * anything that pattern matches on a sealed trait can be expressed as fold